walt-id/waltid-identity/waltid-services/waltid-openid4vp-conformance-runners/docs/ITB-WALLET.md

 results.
 Runs share one concurrency group so their tenant sessions do not overlap.
 The offline profile checks remain a separate PR check.

+The portal bridge gives a started, owned session up to 45 seconds to display its wallet interaction and reports the portal's generic execution error separately.
+It never clicks Start again or creates a replacement session after an uncertain start.
+A hosted JVM payment that reaches the SCA callback is reported as `AUTH_UNAVAILABLE`: that runner has no verified end-user factors and sends no proof with invented `amr`.
+Other request and credential failures retain their own non-passing results.
+Operator-assisted native execution is described in [ITB-NATIVE.md](ITB-NATIVE.md); it is not an unattended hosted CI check.

 Configure repository Actions secrets `ITB_ORGANISATION_KEY`, `ITB_USERNAME` and `ITB_PASSWORD`
 and repository variable `ITB_ORGANISATION_ID=20`, following the existing conformance